dtdannen/dcss-ai-wrapper/README.md

 # Building the documentation

+Build the api documentation by:

+    sphinx-apidoc -f -o docs/api/ src/dcss/

-On windows, use the make.bat script:
+On windows, use the make.bat script to create the html files:

-    .\make.bat html
+    .\docs\make.bat html

 Then open `docs/_build/html/index.html` in your browser to view the documentation.